-Potentially (if all the species recorded and listed in Carr's book are reliable) then Nottinghamshire has 17 known species of ant.
-All but Lasius alienus, Myrmica lobicornis, Myrmica sabuleti and Myrmica sulcinodis are listed by Carr, as these four species appear to be recent additions to the county.
+Potentially (if all the species recorded and listed in Carr's book are reliable) then Nottinghamshire currently has 19 known species of ant.
+All but Formicoxenus nitidulus, Lasius alienus, Lasius platythorax, Myrmica lobicornis, Myrmica sabuleti and Myrmica sulcinodis are listed by Carr, as most of these seem to be recent additions to the county list.

 Formica fusca (Linnaeus, 1758) ...
 Widespread and generally very common where found.
 The greatest percentage of the Nottinghamshire population, is found on the sandy soils encompassing the Mansfield area, stretching from the Bestwood area of Nottingham to north of Clumber Park.
 There are recent records from Spalford Warren NR in the very east of the county and from a brownfield site at Langar, but these seem isolated sites among Nottinghamshire other records.

 Formica lemani (Bondroit, 1917) ...
 Less common than F. fusca, which often occurs in the same habitat.
 We know of confirmed records from Oak Tree Heath in 2008, Sherwood Heath SSSI in 1989 and 1990 (Whiteley, D.), Sherwood Forest CP in 2002 and Clumber Park in 2009 (Phillips, A.).

 lugubris (Zetterstedt, 1838) ...
 Nottinghamshire's only record is

 from Wollaton Hall in 1975 and the record may well be